-The onus for communicating and articulating the purpose, goal, objectives and targets of the Framework rests with all Pacific conservation organisations and practitioners who have adopted and committed to its implementation in line with the Code of Conduct..
-In particular, the members of the Pacific Islands Roundtable for Nature Conservation and Protected Areas (PIRT) and SPREP as key partners of the Framework, have a responsibility to take advantage of regional events such as the SPREP Meeting, to raise the profile of the Framework and seek where possible, high level endorsement and commitments..
-Visibility of the Framework can be improved by providing prominent links to the document on PIRT, SPREP and national websites and social networks.
-The distribution of hard and electronic copies through partner and national networks will also help ensure its widespread recognition.
+The onus for communicating and articulating the purpose, Goal, Objectives and Targets of the Framework rests with all Pacific conservation organisations and practitioners who have adopted and committed to its, Vision, Mission, Goals, Objectives and Code of Conduct .
+In particular the members of the PIRT and SPREP as key partners of the Framework have a responsibility to take advantage of Regional events such as the SPREP Meeting, to raise the profile of the Framework and seek where possible, high level endorsement.
+Prominent linkages to the Framework on Pacific Island Roundtable for Nature Conservation, SPREP and country websites to increase its availability together with the distribution of hard and electronic copies through partner, country and social networks will help ensure its widespread recognition.